ChaariMahmoud/Hotel-Booking-App/README.md

 ## Introduction

-This project aims to develop a hotel booking system using the advanced features of the Spring Framework for the backend and React or Angular for the frontend.
+This project aims to develop a hotel booking system using the advanced features of the Spring Framework for the backend and React for the frontend.
 The platform allows users to search, book, and manage hotel rooms online, ensuring a smooth and secure experience.
 The APIs are tested using Postman, and interactive documentation is provided via Swagger.

 ## Key Components